 Self-regenerating water softeners use salt, the type that uses rock salt or potassium, and may deposit up to 600 pounds of brine into the sewer system and into the environment each year.
 That's a problem because Sunnyslope County Water District's wastewater treatment plant cannot remove these salts during the treatment process and these salts, along with our wastewater effluent, are recycled back into the groundwater.
-District Regulations require our wastewater customers who install a water softener to have either an "On-Demand" or "Replaceable Cartridge" type water softener.
+District Regulations require our wastewater customers who install a water softener to have a "Replaceable Cartridge" type water softener.
 Our Regional Water Quality Control Board Discharge Permit requires us to reduce the salt byproducts in our wastewater effluent.
 When surface water is available to the Sunnyslope County Water District wastewater service area the use of Water Softeners may be discontinued.

-IF I ALREADY OWN A SELF-REGENERATING WATER SOFTENER, WHAT CAN I DO TO LESSEN ITS IMPACT ON THE ENVIRONMENT?
+IF I ALREADY OWN A SELF-REGENERATING WATER SOFTENER.
+WHAT CAN I DO TO LESSEN ITS IMPACT ON THE ENVIRONMENT?

 Water softeners use the least salt when they are set to regenerate "on demand", after a certain amount of water has been processed, and not just on a timer.
 If you do not have an on-demand setting, make sure to turn the unit off when it is not being used, such as when you go on vacation.
 Also, set the unit at the lowest hardness level that will soften the water.
 Experiment with the settings to see what is acceptable to you.
-When surface water is available to the Sunnyslope County Water District wastewater service area the use of Water Softeners may be discontinued.
+Surface water is now being provided to the Sunnyslope County Water District wastewater service area the use of Water Softeners are no longer needed.